Flagging economy dogs Sarkozy as election nears

 Highlighting the bleak outlook on the corporate front, retail giant Carrefour cut its dividend and investment in anticipation that cash-strapped consumers are entrenching for tough times.

-Air France-KLM added to the corporate gloom [ID: nL5E8E8263] with a warning that profits would fall this year in the face of soaring fuel costs and an uncertain economic outlook while aerospace giant EADS stood out with a prediction for better profits on the back of firm demand for Airbus passenger jets.
-[ID: nL5E8E810A ]
+Air France-KLM AIR.F added to the corporate gloom <ID: nL5E8E8263> with a warning that profits would fall this year in the face of soaring fuel costs and an uncertain economic outlook while aerospace giant EADS EAD.PA stood out with a prediction for better profits on the back of firm demand for Airbus passenger jets.

-“Economic activity in France is too weak to hope for a turnaround in the labour market,” said Aurel BGC economist Jean-Louis Mourier.
+“Economic activity in France is too weak to hope for a turnaround in the labor market,” said Aurel BGC economist Jean-Louis Mourier.
 “I wouldn’t bank on any good news soon.”

 The INSEE national statistics agency reported on Thursday that non-farm payrolls fell by 22,600 in the last three months of 2011, a drop of 31,500 in the previous quarter.
 It expects some 61,000 jobs to be destroyed in the first half of 2012.